 Get to know Arequipa with our local guide Caroline, who will not fail to put a smile on your face!
 She speaks Spanish, English and German and is happy to adapt to your preferences.

-To start this tour, please meet Caroline at the beautiful main square (Plaza de Armas) of Arequipa.
+To start this Arequipa Walking Tour, please wait for Caroline at your hotel lobby or meet her at the beautiful main square (Plaza de Armas) of Arequipa if you are staying away from the city center.
 You can choose to start either at 9 in the morning or at 2 in the afternoon, depending on your preferences and other plans you’ve made.
 You can easily choose the preferred time during the booking process.

 Together, you will make your way to the city center.
 While walking through the city, Caroline will illustrate what life here was like before the Spaniards arrived, and talk to you about the Spanish invasion.
 You will surely get to understand Peruvian history better during this tour.